 1 Little Speckled Frogs,

-Sat on a little log,
+Sat on a speckled log,

-Eating some most delicious grubs,
+Eating some most delicious bugs,

 YUM YUM!